mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     "Good thing we're not here to fight, then."

-They quietly whisped toward the armory tent, and Kip peeked underneath the cloth on the ground.
+They quietly whisped toward the armory tent, and Kipnu peeked underneath the cloth on the ground.
 He saw nothing but racks full of spears and a faint blue light from a bottle at the center of the canopy.
 He slipped underneath with minimal effort and slowly stood up as he continued to look around.
 With his ears intently listening for any sign of trouble from the fire or from Lin, he began surveying the room a little closer than he had before.
 All was blue and still, with no sign of the two. _They didn't just vanish_.
 He took up a spear and with one last glance at the room, signaled under the wall for Ginnu to come in.

 They both slowly walked around the room, looking at the weapons that were stockpiled - daggers, spears, swords, bows and arrows.
 All hardened and sharpened to an infinitesimal edge.

     "Hey, look at this," Ginnu beckoned from another side of the tent.

-    Kip shot a glance toward hae feet where a small wooden door lay among the thin damp leaves.
+    Kipnu shot a glance toward hae feet where a small wooden door lay among the thin damp leaves.
 Its polished hardware was too precise to be made in Ulukoma, but its messy grease and handle reminded them of where they were.

     "Maybe this is where they went," thi said.

     "Maybe," he said, taking up two daggers and handing one to Ginnu.
 Hae hands took the dagger as thi looked up with concern and confusion, but he could do nothing to quell it - they had to find the missing scouts.
-Kip kneeled down at the edge of the hole and with an imperceptible creak, he swung the door open to uncover a tunnel big enough for one leading into the darkness.
+Kipnu kneeled down at the edge of the hole and with an imperceptible creak, he swung the door open to uncover a tunnel big enough for one leading into the darkness.

     "I've never seen this before," thi said.